-In 1881 William was living with his parents and 'unmarried', his four children were living at various locations:
+In 1881 William was living with his parents and 'unmarried', his five children had been dispersed to various locations:

 In 1891 William Anthony was working as a bricklayer and living at 60 New Road, Brentford with his wife Elizabeth (born Brentford), son Edward and an 83 year old lodger Mary A SIMMS, bn Brentford (Mary Ann Sims was lodging in 1871 with William KING (blacksmith bn 1800 Greenford Middlesex) at Rainham, Essex).

 Ten years later William and his wife remained at 60 New Road Brentford living in three rooms.
 Another couple (surname FREEMANTLE) occupied another 3 rooms in the house.

 I had not found the family after 1901 but Deborah Patterson was able to help: I found Elizabeth Sarah ANTHONY visiting her married daughter Elizabeth Sarah NORTH and family in Walthamstow in 1911.